simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 When we start generating some live data we'll be able to analyse up-to-date information.

-These samples demonstrate that full, ad-hoc search on any of the transaction fields is possible including amounts, merchants etc.

-Queries like this will be used to build the ReST interface.

-You can use SQL to explore the list of provided ReST queries here: https://github.com/simonambridge/NCFP/blob/master/SQL/SQL_Queries.md

 ## Step 4: Analyzing data using NuoDB Spark Analytics

-NuoDB provides integration with Spark via the NuoDB JDBC driver to enable analysis of data in-place on the same cluster where the data is ingested and stored.
-Workloads can be isolated and there is no need to ETL the data.
+NuoDB provides integration with Spark via the NuoDB JDBC driver to enable real-time analysis of data.

 ### Streaming Analytics